 The center consists of faculty, graduate students, and staff in nine laboratories throughout the College of Engineering.
 These laboratories perform both disciplinary and cross-disciplinary research in areas related to acoustics and vibration.
-Areas of research activity include: active control, adaptive structures, flow-induced noise, structural health monitoring, propagation and radiation, rotorcraft acoustics and dynamics, structural vibration and acoustics, and underwater acoustics.
+Areas of research activity include: active control, adaptive structures, flow-induced noise and vibration, structural health monitoring, propagation and radiation, rotorcraft acoustics and dynamics, structural vibration and acoustics, and underwater acoustics and instrumentation.

 News and Upcoming Events

 Please welcome these new CAV sponsors:

 We continue to update our searchable database of Penn State PhD and MS theses in Acoustics and Vibration, which is now available to our members.
 You can find links to PDFs of many of the theses in the database.
 We will continue to add other theses as students graduate.